 Credit hour: A unit of academic credit measured in semester hours or quarter hours.
 One credit hour usually represents one hour of class time per week.

 Credit load: The total number of credits for which a student registers during a semester or session.

 Deadline: The date by which certain information must be received by any given office or unit.
-(Current deadline dates are listed in the Annual Class Schedule.)
+(Current deadline dates are printed in the class schedule.)

 Dean: An administrator in charge of a division of a university or college.

-Declaration of major/minor: To state formally one’s intention to pursue a specific major or minor, typically done through the university Record’s/Registrar’s Office.
+Declaration of major/minor: To state formally one’s intention to pursue a specific major or minor.

 Degree analysis: A report that shows the requirements for specific degree programs and details a student’s progress toward completion of the degree.

 Drop and add: The process of making certain changes (dropping and adding classes) in a student’s schedule of courses during the first five class days of the semester.
 Adding courses is possible only in this five-day period.
-See the class schedule listed on the Web for deadlines to drop courses.
+See the class schedule for deadlines to drop courses.